gbwiersum/CSGID/README.md

 # CSGID
-Development for and by the Center for the Structural Genomics of Infectious Diseases
+Development for and by the Center for Structural Genomics of Infectious Diseases